 Copyright 2012, 2015 Steven Ford http://geeky-boy.com and licensed "public domain" style under:

-have waived all copyright and related or neighboring rights to
+waived all copyright and related or neighboring rights to

 this work.
 This work is published from: United States.
 The project